-Now we?ll talk about the important cognitive disorder dementia
+Now we will talk about important cognitive disorders -

 very importantly though, this is without an alteration in ones level of consciousness.

 Most forms of dementia are progressive and irreversible; however, some forms are treatable.

 The incidence of dementia increases with age and 20% of people over 80

 will actually have some form of dementia.
 Some of the symptoms of dementia

 that you may see are actually psychiatric symptoms.
 Things like delusions and hallucinations

 which will occur in up to 30% of people with dementia.